Pinafore/cl1-hw/feateng/README.md

 guess correct becomes a positive example, is this guess incorrect becomes a negative example.

+**Q: Is there a limit to how many features I can yield per class?**

+Not that I know of.
+Students have implemented some with thousands of features (not always a good idea, but it's possible).
+You may want to have more granular classes of features to be able to more systematically turn them on and off.

+For example, you might want to have a script that tries out combinations of features, runs ``eval.py``, and then plots the results.
+If everything is in one class, that kind of analysis is harder to do.

 **Q: Is the Length feature complete?
 How can I get the length of the question being asked so far?**